top of page

 Budapest has a strict "validate before you ride" system for both paper and digital tickets - or risk hefty fines.

-• You can validate your paper ticket using an orange/yellow colored front loading electronic machine e.g. at the entrance of Metro stations or on buses/trams, which prints the date on the ticket (insert the ticket horizontally into the slot face up, with the numbered part pointing forward and remove it when the red light on the machine flashes, you can also hear the sound of printing).
+• You can validate your single paper ticket using an orange/yellow colored front loading electronic machine e.g. at the entrance of Metro stations or on buses/trams, which prints a code on the ticket (insert the ticket horizontally into the slot face up, with the numbered part pointing forward and remove it when the red light on the machine flashes, you can also hear the sound of printing).

 • Keep your validated paper ticket until the end of your journey, as you will have to show it to the ticket inspector when you are checked.